-This project is a collaboration with Brisbane Catholic Education that aims to support teachers in teaching multimodal texts in their classrooms.
-It has been wonderful working with teachers in three schools in years 4 and 6.
-I am really excited about attending the writing residency in Olot, Spain to start writing a book for teachers about this project.
+This project was a collaboration with Brisbane Catholic Education that aimed to support teachers in teaching multimodal texts in their classrooms.
+It was wonderful working with teachers in three schools in years 4 and 6.

 See here for a brief report: